Raphhache/TEI-XML_assignment_3/README.md

 This repository contains :

 - The three encoded letters (XML files)
-- PDF versions of the letters
+- "sources" folder, containing PDF versions of the letters
 - Reflexive note
 - ODD customisation file
 - "out" folder, containing the RNG generated from the ODD